 WHO IS OUR SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR?

-Our SENCo Lee Goodenough is also our Deputy Headteacher and has wealth of teaching experience.
-Lee currently holds the following qualifications: BSc Sport Education, PGCE Primary Education and NPQML National Professional Qualifiation Middle Leadership.
-Contact details: firstname.lastname@example.org or 01626 772901
+Our SENCo, Lee Goodenough, is also our Deputy Headteacher and has wealth of teaching experience.
+Lee currently holds the following qualifications: BSc Sport Education, PGCE Primary Education and NPQML (National Professional Qualification Middle Leadership); he is currently studying for The National Award for SEN Coordination.
+To contact him, please e-mail firstname.lastname@example.org or ring 01626 772901.

 Who supports our SENCo?

 Lee is supported by our SENCo Assistant, Kirsty Prentice, who holds a BSc in Child Psychology and Level 3 Autism training.
 Kirsty is also our Mental Health Lead and part of our Safeguarding Team.